 If you don’t know, most experts recommend that you get your soil tested every one to three years depending on your soil composition.
 If you’re not sure of your soil composition visit greenmountaincompost.com.
 They have some great information to help you better understand your soil.

-The best time to test your soil is late fall through January so that you can make the necessary soil corrections before the next growing season but if you missed the date we’ve got good news, it’s not too late.
+The best time to test your soil is late fall through January so that you can make the necessary soil corrections before the next growing season.
+If you missed the date we’ve got good news, it’s not too late.
 It is better to test late than not at all.

 Plant and lawn scientist say it takes 18 nutrients for healthy, productive lawn growth.
 If you think you are able to look at the soil and determine that you might want to think again.